Skip to main content

 This tiered system of protection becomes especially relevant when considering advanced wellness protocols.
 A program that uses genetic testing to personalize diet and exercise recommendations, for example, directly implicates GINA.
 If this program is part of the health plan, GINA’s rules are clear ∞ the plan cannot offer an incentive in exchange for the results of that genetic test.

-If an employee’s spouse is also on the health plan, the program cannot offer the employee an incentive for the spouse providing their on an HRA without meeting specific, stringent requirements under GINA.
+If an employee’s spouse is also on the health plan, the program cannot offer the employee an incentive for the spouse providing their health information on an HRA without meeting specific, stringent requirements under GINA.
 These rules are designed to prevent the coercive collection of sensitive genetic and health information from employees and their families.

 In a standalone program, while GINA still prohibits the employer from discriminating based on genetic information, the rules around incentives for providing that information as part of a wellness program are less clearly defined and have been subject to changing regulatory interpretations.
 This creates a potential gray area where an individual might feel pressured to disclose sensitive information without the robust protections afforded by a health plan-integrated program.
 The architecture of the program is the blueprint for its protections.